benchopt/benchmark_mcp/README.rst

 Install
 --------

-This benchmark can be run using the following commands:
+This benchmark can be downloaded using the following commands:

 .. code-block::

    $ pip install -U benchopt
    $ git clone https://github.com/benchopt/benchmark_mcp
    $ cd benchmark_mcp/
-   $ benchopt run .

-To demonstrate the use of benchopt, one can run, from the benchmark_lasso folder:
+To demonstrate the use of benchopt on a simple benchmark configuration, one can run, from the `benchmark_lasso` folder:

 .. code-block::

    $ benchopt install . -s cd -s pgd --env
    $ benchopt run . --config example_config.yml --env

-Alternatively, one can use the command line interface to select which problems, datasets and solvers are used:
+Alternatively, one can use the command line interface to select which objectives, datasets and solvers are used:

 .. code-block::